 20 Amazing Children's Book Illustrators (and How to Hire Them)

 We all had our favorite children’s book illustrators growing up.
-From Quentin Blake of Charlie and the Chocolate Factory fame to Julia Donaldson of The Gruffalo, the best illustrators not only helped us visualize stories, but also made us fall in love with the sheer possibility of imagination.
+From Quentin Blake, who illustrated for Roald Dahl, to Julia Donaldson of The Gruffalo, the best illustrators not only helped us visualize stories, but also made us fall in love with the sheer possibility of imagination.

-If you’re writing a children’s book, you, too, may one day arrive at the point where you need a children's book illustrator to do the job and bring your story to life.
+If you’re writing a children’s book, then you too may one day arrive at the point where you need a children's book illustrator to do the job and bring your story to life.
 So which illustrator should you hire to create the perfect marriage between your words and their images?

 1. Laura Watson

 Laura Watson has a particular talent for depicting the wonders of childhood.
 Her illustrations are windows into the world as a kid sees it: bright colors and an innocent sense of fun bring each piece to life before our very eyes.
-Her soft touch lends sensitivity to each illustration, fully expressing the intended mood, whether that be tranquility or boundless energy — just like children themselves.
+Her talents lend sensitivity to each illustration, fully expressing the intended mood, whether that be tranquility or boundless energy — just like children themselves.

 Looking for heartwarming children's book illustrations with a fun feel?
 Check out Laura Watson's full portfolio here.